Master's in Cosmetology

 During a master cosmetologist program, you will study topics similar to those in your cosmetology program, but at an advanced level.
 Multiple tracks may be available, though you'll likely concentrate on one.
 For example, if you choose to focus on hair, your courses will only be related to hair care, hair styling and hair diseases.
 Currently, no master cosmetologist programs are available online.

 What Cosmetic-Related Topics Can I Pursue at the Master's Degree Level?

-Programs available on-campus and online.
-However, programs with a cosmetic science specialization are extremely rare, whether you choose to attend in-person or online.
+Programs are available on campus and online.
+However, programs with a cosmetic science specialization are extremely rare with either option.
 In an online program, you'll likely be required to complete certain lab courses in person at the school.
 This will probably only require one or two trips to your school over the course of your studies.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: